Beijing, China (2017)

 It’s an exercise in patience requiring a level of forbearance I’ve long since been unable to summon for this city.
 It’s the incessant noise of crowds, car horns, buses, bicycle bells, moped beeps as they weave through the crowds, hawkers and the grating language yelled at unnecessarily high pitches from close proximity.
 It’s people getting in my way, always in my fuckin’ way, as is their want; it’s their country, after all, and I’m the impostor.
 It’s barriers and mass crowd control.
 It’s a very visible police presence and people in officialdom, all of whom look like they need to grow into their one-size-fits-all uniform, seemingly standing around doing absolutely nothing while actually policing subjugation & overseeing mass societal conformity.
 It’s endless security checks and metal detectors (at this stage I’ll never understand why China is so paranoid).
 It’s the infuriating ‘This site can’t be reached’ message in a browser (life is different when you can’t ‘Google’ things).
 It’s being grateful you don’t live here (or in China in general).
 It’s 1 hour closer to home (than Seoul, South Korea, is).

-It’s basically the same as it always was, the ever-present push to modernise aside, on this my 7th visit to the capital of the world’s superpower wannabe, somewhere I always seem to visit these days in order to get elsewhere, this time North Korea – this Beijing box has been well ticked over the years and if not for elsewhere I’d have no reason to visit these days.
+It’s basically the same as it always was, the ever-present push to modernise aside, on this my 7th visit to the capital of the world’s superpower wannabe, somewhere I always seem to visit these days in order to get elsewhere, this time North Korea – the Beijing box has been well ticked over the years and if not for elsewhere I’d have no reason to visit these days.
+It’s a facilitator, but an inconvenience.
 It’s a necessary evil.
 It’s Beijing.